Smart healthcare: How IoT can improve health services

 Disease management

-Chronic diseases like diabetes, heart ailments, arthritis, etc. require continuous healthcare interventions like screening, medication, symptom observation, and lifestyle management.
+Chronic diseases like diabetes, heart ailments, arthritis, etc., require continuous healthcare interventions like screening, medication, symptom observation, and lifestyle management.

-Smart healthcare systems manage to automate most of these through health apps, smart devices, health bots/telemedicine, and standardized procedures.
+Intelligent healthcare systems manage to automate most of these through health apps, smart devices, health bots/telemedicine, and standardized procedures.

 Drug management